scharfie/dotfiles/vim/bundle/YouCompleteMe/README.md

 YCM uses [OmniSharp][] to provide semantic completion for C#.
 It's used as a git subrepo.
-If you're installing YCM with Vundle (which is the recommended way) then Vundle will make sure that the subrepo is checked out when you do `:BundleInstall`.
+If you're installing YCM with Vundle (which is the recommended way) then Vundle will make sure that the subrepo is checked out when you do `:PluginInstall`.
 If you're installing YCM by hand, then you need to run `git submodule update --init --recursive` when you're checking out the YCM repository.